 The Design Process

-The design process for every company is actually more similar to each other than you’d think.
+The design processes for every company are actually more similar to each other than you’d think.
 Each process generally follows the same set of steps across the board.
 When designing a website, there are quite a few things to consider: the client’s vision, your capabilities, and the cost of the service.
 To determine these things, we’ve put together the process we’ve used for the past 10 years from start to finish.

 Step 1: Research the client.
 Once you or your agency has gotten a signed contract from the client, that gives you the go-ahead to get familiar with their brand.
 Granted, if you’re a freelancer, you’d have done at least a bit of this before discussing the terms of their contract.
 Researching the client means evaluating the current website if they have one, taking a look at their current logo, their colors, and their website features.
 You want to get a good feel of who they are and what they represent in order to make a website tailored to their business effectively.